 Typically, we assist with the following:

-- Considering appropriate investments that will provide an index-linked income
+- Considering appropriate investments that will provide an income linked to inflation.

 All of these options are still available and new opportunities continue to arise as the legislation on pension changes.

-Income tax relief is now only available on contributions up to the lesser of the Annual Allowance or 100% of earned income.
+Income tax relief is now only available on contributions up to the lesser of the Annual Allowance or 100% of earned income, or £3,600 for those with no earned income.
 Whilst there is the ability to carry forward relief from previous tax years, this option needs to be considered alongside the implications of the Lifetime Allowance, particularly for those with larger pension funds.

 With the change in tax rules for earners over £150,000 in regard to pensions, Venture Capital Trusts (VCTs) and Enterprise Investment Schemes (EISs) have become far more attractive.

-As a last point we would remind potential clients that it is important when considering pension saving that they start the process in good time prior to any decision needing to be made, because the practicalities of making changes can take some time and the legislation does not allow for poor or slow pension administration.
+As a last point we would remind potential clients that it is important when considering pension saving that they start the process in good time prior to any decision needing to be made.
+The practicalities of making changes can take some time and the legislation does not allow for poor or slow pension administration.